nurzhanzhanuzak/eventsourcing/docs/topics/application.rst

-Alternatively, the library's new :class:`eventsourcing.cryptography.AESCipher` class can be used to encrypt stored domain events.
+Alternatively, the library's new :class:`eventsourcing.cryptography.AESCipher` class can be used to encrypt stored events.
 This class uses the newer "standard" Python `cryptography <https://pypi.org/project/cryptography/>`_ package.
-When using this :class:`~eventsourcing.cryptography.AESCipher` class, set environment variable ``CIPHER_KEY`` to be a valid encryption key.
+When using the :class:`eventsourcing.cryptography.AESCipher` class, set environment variable ``CIPHER_KEY`` to be a valid encryption key.
 You can use the static method :func:`~eventsourcing.cryptography.AESCipher.create_key` on the :class:`eventsourcing.cryptography.AESCipher` class to generate a valid encryption key.